XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Valuation.md

 **CancelPenalty:**

-The penalty in cancelling a booking depends on which situation you do the cancellation.
-The factors that affects the cancel penalization goes as follows:

--   **HoursBefore:** Number of hours until the checking date.
-This time is calculated based on the local time of destination.
+Booking cancellation penalties are affected by the following elements:

+-   **HoursBefore:** cancellation fees applicable x number of hours before the check in date

 -   **Type:** There are three values that can be inside types:

-> -   *Noches:* Which will indicate the number of nights which will be
+> -   *Noches:* indicates the number of nights to be penalized.

->     penalized.
-> -   *Porcentaje:* Which indicates the percentage to pay based on the
+> -   *Porcentaje:* indicates the percentage to pay based on the option price.

->     option price.
-> -   *Importe:* That indicates the exact amount that it is necessary to
+> -   *Importe:* indicates the exact amount payable
->     pay.

--   **Currency:** Money currency of the import.
+-   **Currency:** currency of the penalty fee.